jkim2492/srt_sync/README.md

 If you are on Windows, you can head over to <a href="https://github.com/jkim2492/srt_sync/releases">Releases</a> and run the .exe

-Or you can just clone the repo and run the scripts yourself.
+Or you can just clone the repo and run the GUI.py or CLI.py yourself.

 Example CLI usage: